1-2-3 Magic: Timeout

 Information adapted from Dr. Thomas W. Phelan’s book, "1-2-3 Magic: 3 Step Discipline for Calm, Effective, and Happy Parenting"

-Dr. Thomas W. Phelan’s book, "1-2-3 Magic: 3 Step Discipline for Calm, Effective, and Happy Parenting", was released in 1995 and continues to be a top parenting tool used today.
+Dr. Thomas W. Phelan’s book, "1-2-3 Magic: 3 Step Discipline for Calm, Effective, and Happy Parenting", was released in 1995 and remains a top parenting tool today.
 Dr. Phelan’s program is the “world’s simplest discipline program for parents with kids aged two to twelve years old.”
 His program uses a counting system that helps set limits for kids using three steps.

 The procedure is simple.
 When a child does something wrong, the parent counts “one,” letting the child know they are headed in the wrong direction.
 If the child stops, the parent thanks the child.
-If the behavior continues, the parent counts “two,” which signals the child that they will receive a brief time-out if they continue.
-If the behavior stops immediately, there is no consequence, but if the behavior continues, the parent immediately counts “three” and the child must go to time out.
+If the behavior continues, the parent counts “two,” signaling to the child that they will receive a brief time-out unless they stop immediately.
+If the behavior stops immediately, there is no consequence, but if the behavior continues, the parent immediately counts “three,” and the child must go to a time-out.

-This isn’t intended to be a punishment or anything other than a time-out.
+This isn’t intended to be a punishment or anything other than a time-out from reinforcement.

-Procedures like this help if they successfully signal the child to notice when they need to self-monitor or when they teach the child to settle down and self-regulate.
+Procedures like this help if they successfully signal to the child when they need to self-monitor or teach the child to settle down and self-regulate.
 The procedure is intended to help by:

 • Encouraging good behavior